Shriinivas/inkscapestrokefont/README.md

 # Credits
 The custom stroke fonts are derived from: Square Grotesk and Pinyon Script available under Open Font License on https://fontlibrary.org/<br><br>
-The Hershey Fonts paths are ported from hersheydata.py from Windell H. Oskay.<br>
+The Hershey Fonts are ported from hersheydata.py from Windell H. Oskay.<br>
 Here's the acknowledgement as prescribed by the creators of the font:
 - The Hershey Fonts were originally created by Dr. A. V. Hershey while working at the U. S. National Bureau of Standards.
 - The format of the Font data in this distribution was originally created by<br>